 }

 None of these individually sounds like much.
-Together they’re the difference between a write path that respects Arrow’s model and one that sneaks per-row overhead back in through a hundred small decisions.
+Together they’re the difference between a write path that respects Arrow’s model and one that sneaks per row overhead back in through a hundred small decisions.

+The answer wasn’t one number.
+It was different numbers for the write path and the read path because those two have fundamentally different allocation profiles.
+Writers allocate vectors that grow as rows accumulate within a batch.
+Readers allocate vectors that get filled from disk and then released on batch boundaries.
 What made it harder is that Arrow doesn’t give you great observability into allocator usage at runtime.
-You can query the allocated bytes on a root allocator.
-But there’s no built in way to track high water marks or allocation rates over time.
-We ended up adding our own instrumentation to size the allocators correctly for production workloads.
+You can query the allocated bytes on a root allocator but there’s no built in way to track high water marks or allocation rates over time.
+I ended up adding custom instrumentation to size the allocators correctly for production workloads.

-When the process couldn’t determine the direct memory limit the Arrow config fell back to a default off heap budget of 2 GB.
-That sounds harmless.
-But it was feeding the knobs that controlled batching and sorted read window sizes.
-If the default was wrong for the environment then the entire bounded design could be mis sized before the first batch even loaded.
-In one of the later failures simply setting the off heap limit explicitly was enough to get the run through.
+There was even a bug where an all memory released assertion was placed after creating a new allocator, which is the wrong time to ask that question.
+Allocator sanity checks have to be tied to the lifecycle that just ended, not the one you just started.
+And when the process couldn’t determine the direct memory limit, the Arrow config fell back to a default off heap budget of 2 GB.
+That sounds harmless, but it was feeding the knobs that controlled batching and sorted read window sizes.
+If the default was wrong for the environment then the entire bounded design could be missized before the first batch even loaded.

 private void sortAllColumns() {

-int[] sortIndices = getSortIndices(); // uses Arrays.parallelSort
+int[] sortIndices = getSortIndices();

 CompletableFuture<Void> f1 = CompletableFuture.runAsync(() ->